Cycling with Waywo Bassey

 This week, Holesgrow ~ Stabwater

-Last week, I stopped over in the lovely little village of Holesgrow.
-You'll remember I was quite taken with the place.
+Last week, I stopped over in the picturesque village of Holesgrow.
+You'll remember I was very taken with the place.
 Well, not so much today.
 I ride out into a glorious summer morning.
 Little bleary.
 Didn't sleep well.
 Must be the heat.
 Pass a bench on the way out of the village.
 Group of boys sitting on it.
 They get up, make gestures, shout things.

 "Oi, gayboy!
-Asking the big questions, are you?"
-"Are you sleepless with deep wonderings?"
+Been asking some questions, have you?"
 "Yeah, gonna find out the ultimate truth later, innit!"

-Like today, riding down the beautiful country lanes between Holesgrow and Stabwater.
-Just a couple of miles shy of my destination, I stop for lunch at the famous Barrister's Fist.
-Gorgeous little pub restaurant.
+And that's what I'm doing today, snaking around the winding, undulating route between Holesgrow and Stabwater.
+Challenging going, but no problem to a serious cyclerider.
+Just a couple of miles shy of my destination the trees and hedgerows open up and the hills drop away, giving out on a delightful patchwork vista of meadows, lakes and factories - HMP Lobfoot over there, look - and right at the centre of it all, the gorgeous Stabwater.
+I stop for lunch at the famous Barrister's Fist, a charming little gastropub.
 World-class cheeseboard.
 World-class waitresses.
 I take a table out front, order Barry Barrister's Fistful of Meat Sandwich and a foaming pint of Nels Cline.
 She shoots me a look.
 I know what that look means.

 Now, that sandwich might be from the kids' menu, but it's a man-sized serving, OK?
 And I'm stuffed.
 The waitress sashays over, picks up my plate.
 Dessert?
 Oh, I couldn't eat another morsel!
 Then she mentions the cheese.
 Little minx.
 I raise an eyebrow.
 She smiles, bites her lip.

 The vibe is pure Campari advert, 1977.
-Exterior: ski lodge.
+Ext.: ski lodge.
 Somewhere European and exclusive.
-Interior: sauna.
+Int.: sauna.
 Red-hot, sweating flesh.
-Close-ups on eyes, meaningful glances.
-You see it going in.
+C.U.: eyes, meaningful looks.
+Their lips almost touching.
+You see it go in.
 He winces.
 Bad angle.
 Torn frenulum.
 Copious bleeding.
-UK sales of Campari increased by 80% that year.
+UK sales of Campari shot up 80% that year.

 Less than a mile down the road.
 Stabwater in sight.
 Somewhere behind me, I hear the psychedelic rock stylings of Octave Mirbeau.
 An engine.
 Getting closer.
 My head's so clouded with cheese, I don't think to pull into the side.
 But that's OK.
 The driver will se...